coreybruyere/530Flow/README.md

 run `grunt` to watch files or `grunt dev` to open static index file and watch development files found in `_dev`.
 See the projects [Gruntfile](https://github.com/coreybruyere/530Flow/blob/master/Gruntfile.js)

-## Documentation
-Extensive docs are in the works, but not yet released.
-However, Skyline makes it easy by adding detailed documentation in the comments of the scss partials themselves.
-Descriptions are right next to the actual code, making it simple to learn how it works.